Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 It’s very important for cruisers to note that there are two terminals in Ijmuiden, and to add to the confusion, they’re named the Felison Cruise Terminal and the Felison Terminal.
 Yes, they’re both called “Felison”!
 Unfortunately, it’s a lengthy 45-minute walk between the two, so you’ll want to be absolutely certain you’re dropped off at the correct terminal.
 Before getting out of your taxi or Uber, make sure you see your cruise ship’s funnel.

 If you’re an American traveler familiar with sailing from domestic US cruise ports like Port Miami and Port Canaveral, this is a very different experience.
-Sailings from Imjuiden will generally be smaller, and embarkation will be faster and easier, but the cruise terminal is very small and limited.
+Sailings from Ijmuiden will generally be smaller, and embarkation will be faster and easier, but the cruise terminal is very small and limited.

 Related: Watch all my Amsterdam video content